Alison T. McNeil

 Founder & Chief Creative Officer

-Recently named a 40 Under 40 honoree by the Leadership Center for Excellence for her efforts in the arts and culture sector, Alison has served as a thought leader on numerous grant panels, boards, conference panels, and advisory committees including the National Endowment for the Arts, Americans for the Arts, Association of Performing Arts Professionals, Step Afrika!, FRESHH Inc. Theatre Company, DC Commission on the Arts and Humanities, Arts Council of Fairfax County, Alexandria Commission for the Arts and Emerging Practitioners in Philanthropy.
+Previously named a 40 Under 40 honoree by the Leadership Center for Excellence for her efforts in the arts and culture sector, Alison has served as a thought leader on numerous grant panels, boards, conference panels, and advisory committees including the National Endowment for the Arts, Americans for the Arts, the Heinz Endowments, Association of Performing Arts Professionals, Step Afrika!, FRESHH Inc. Theatre Company, DC Commission on the Arts and Humanities, Arts Council of Fairfax County, Alexandria Commission for the Arts and Emerging Practitioners in Philanthropy.
 To support the arts in her local community, Alison was appointed by Arlington County’s Board to serve as an Arts Commissioner.

 Alison holds a Bachelor of Arts in Sociology from Hampton University and a Masters of Arts in Educational Leadership from American University.